 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Opioid treatment program services \$35 copay 50% coinsurance No prior authorization required.
-Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies s for each individual acility per day.
+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and Cost sharing applies s for each individual therapeutic services and supplies service and fa acility per day.
 No prior authorization required except as noted below.
 Covered services include, but are not limited to: (See Section 3.1 for exclusions) DEXA Scans \$0 copay per visit 50% coinsurance X-rays \$15 copay 50% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies 20% coinsurance 50% coinsurance Prior authorization is required for some radiation services.
 Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations 20% coinsurance 50% coinsurance

-Samples that are sovered for you What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies (continued) • Laboratory tests \$15 copay \$0 copay for Protime testing 50% coinsurance When in-network: prior authorization is required for genetic testing and analysis. \$0 copay for A1c testing 20% coinsurance for genetic testing Blood - including storage and administration.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient diagnostic tests and \$15 copay 50% coinsurance therapeutic services and supplies CO conovitor Drotimo (continued) \$0 copay for Protime testing Laboratory tests testing When in-network: prior authorization \$0 copay for A1c may be required for some laboratory testing tests including genetic testing and analysis.
+20% coinsurance for genetic testing Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. \$0 copay 50% coinsurance Other outpatient diagnostic tests \$15 copay 50% coinsurance Sleep studies 20% coinsurance 50% coinsurance Advanced/complex imaging CT Scan: \$190 copay 50% coinsurance When in-network: prior authorization is required for advanced/complex imaging such as: CT Scan, MRI, PET Scan, Nuclear Test.
-MRI: \$310 copay PET Scan: \$310 copay Nuclear Test: \$190 copay
+All other components of blood are covered beginning with the first pint used.
+Other outpatient diagnostic tests For additional mammogram benefits, see Breast cancer screening (mammograms). \$15 copay 50% coinsurance Sleep studies 20% coinsurance 50% coinsurance Advanced/complex imaging CT Scan: \$190 copay 50% coinsurance When in-network: prior authorization is required for advanced/complex imaging MRI: \$310 copay such as: CT Scan, MRI, PET Scan, Nuclear Test.
+PET Scan: \$310 copay Nuclear Test: \$190 copay